top of page

 Physical Trauma is a slow process to recover.
 No one has a specific timeline, and no two healing journeys appear similar.

 One day you might be okay, and the next you might be devastated.
 That's normal.
-Recovery of trauma is most frequently in waves.
+Recovery from trauma is most frequently in waves.

 Allow yourself to rest.
 Concentrate on what you can do, perhaps taking your medication, coming to therapy, or getting out of bed.